theodore1119/collective_action_hk/README.md

 The World Values Survey (WVS) data includes responses from various countries in Asia, including Japan, Hong Kong, Taiwan, mainland China, and Singapore, among others.
+The data is contained in the "WVS_7_data.csv" file.